8 Best Window Brands for Home of 2022

 Weather Shield has four different collections.
-The Signature Series is their entry-level windows which still offers a myriad of options including a choice from their 5 different energy-efficient glass packages.
+The Signature Series is their entry-level windows which still offers a myriad of options, including a choice from their five different energy-efficient glass packages.

-The Premium Coastal line is devoted to fit home in high risk storm areas.
+The Premium Coastal line is devoted to fit homes in high-risk storm areas.

-Buyers have a choice from several wood species as well as a choice from five styles.
+Buyers have a choice of several wood species as well as a choice of five styles.